Look at the Calvert Social Index

 There are three reasons:

 - The stock may disappear from the universe due to a corporate event such as a merger or acquisition

-- The issuing company may now or no longer meet our social screening standards
+- The issuing company may no longer meet our social screening standards